LibreriadeSatoshi/the-bitdevs-playbook-spanish-version/07-guide-for-sponsors/04-partnering-for-long-term-impact.md

 ## Building a Network of Shared Purpose

+> **Note**: For Btrust, this vision translates into building a network of autonomous, technically grounded communities across the Global South, united by open knowledge and shared values, not brand influence.

 Sponsorship is most effective when aligned with a shared mission: to strengthen open-source Bitcoin development and empower local talent.
 Sponsors can enhance this mission by:

 - Supporting regional collaboration and shared events.
 - Providing mentorship and learning resources for organizers.
 - Helping locations connect with the wider developer ecosystem.

-> For Btrust, this vision translates into building a network of autonomous, technically grounded communities across the Global South, united by open knowledge and shared values, not brand influence.

 ## Responsible Exit and Continuity